Need to talk? Call 1800 882 436.

 Your record can only be seen by you, your healthcare providers and any people you choose to share it with.

-If you can’t leave the house and are having a telehealth consultation, your healthcare provider can check your My Health Record.
+If you have a telehealth consultation, your healthcare provider can check your My Health Record.

 Every Australian now has a My Health Record unless they ‘opted out’ before the end of January 2019.
 People who cancelled their My Health Record don’t have one.